Staasie/reading-notes/201/class14.md

 _What are some benefits to using CSS transitions on websites?_

-+ makes the site look more appealing and engaging, allows special dynamic's to your site.
++ Makes the site look more appealing and engaging, allows special dynamic's to your site.

 _How does this topic fit in with your long-term goals?_